thenexthub/Codira/docs/SIL/Types.md

 -   it is a metatype type which describes its representation,
 -   it is a tuple type whose element types are legal SIL types,
 -   it is `Optional<U>`, where `U` is a legal SIL type,
--   it is a legal Swift type that is not a function, tuple, optional, metatype, or l-value type, or
+-   it is a legal Codira type that is not a function, tuple, optional, metatype, or l-value type, or
 -   it is a `@box` containing a legal SIL type.

 Note that types in other recursive positions in the type grammar are still formal types.
-For example, the instance type of a metatype or the type arguments of a generic type are still formal Swift types, not lowered SIL types.
+For example, the instance type of a metatype or the type arguments of a generic type are still formal Codira types, not lowered SIL types.

 ### Box Types